amirsojoodi/Manuals-and-Tutorials/Programming/Python/2022-09-01-Python-Logger.md

-# Set up logger for Python
+---
+title: 'Setup Logger for Python'
+date: 2022-09-01
+permalink: /posts/Setup-Logger-Python
+tags:
+  - Programming
+  - Python
+  - Logger
+---

 If you want to set up a logger for a multi-module Python project, you can set up the logger with a specific configuration once, and import it in other modules.